ChillarAnand/mastering-django-admin/admin_list_display_foreignkey.rst

    class BestSellerAdmin(RelatedFieldAdmin):
+       search_fields = ('book__name', )
-       list_display = ('id', 'rank', 'year', 'book')
+       list_display = ('id', 'year', 'rank', 'book')
-       search_fields = ('book__author', 'book__name')
-       list_filter = ('year', 'rank')

    admin.site.register(Bestseller, BestsellerAdmin)

 However Django doesn't allow the same follow notation in `list_display`.
-To include foreignkey field or manytomany field in the list display, we have to write a custom method and add this method in list display.
+To include ForeignKey field or ManyToMany field in the list display, we have to write a custom method and add this method in list display.

 .. code-block:: python